dialog-semiconductor/BLE_SDK6_examples/LPCCSE_Multirole/Readme.md

 - P0 advertises
 - C1 connects to P0 again

 This can be verified in the UART logs.

+**Note**: While using iPhone, if you wish to disconnect C1 from DA14531 device, please check the iPhone bluetooth settings as the phone might have to be disconnected from there.
+Once it disconnects, you will see P0 advertising again while being connected to P1 and P2.
+For Android, you can use any BLE scanner app to connect and disconnect.

 **Note**: UART terminal: 921600, no flow control